 If something does not apply to you, put "NA" (for "not applicable") in the relevant space.
 Do not just leave it blank.

 For example, a grade point average is required for all academic education.

 Leaving it blank because you are afraid it might not meet expectations is not a good idea.

 There are strategies around a low GPA, or not a perfect GPA.
 It’s ok!
 Don’t let that trip you up!

 Likewise, the online Resume Builder asks for a salary for each of your work experiences, as well as the supervisor’s name and the business contact number.

 Some people are reluctant to supply past salary information, so they leave it blank.
 This is another mistake that can postpone your federal job aspirations before you even get started.

 Answer all of the questions, check all of the boxes that need to be checked, and make sure the application you submit is complete and accurate.
 There are strategies that can be used to address certain circumstances.
 If you are unsure, contact a Certified Federal Résumé Writer.

 Always follow each vacancy announcement specification to screen yourself in, not out.
 For example:

 Success is not in the number of resumes you send out, but in how thoroughly you address the employer’s needs and show your value in each submission.
+Follow these tips and provide all the information so that each of the six gatekeepers have what they need to pass you through each of the gates!
 Best of luck to you!